 - Important course information will be sent to you immediately after registering.
 Check your myBCIT email account to access this information.

-Please contact department for approval at 604-431-4969 prior to registering.
-Please note that the above price is for tuition only; textbooks (if required) are additional.
-Course materials are available in the Learning Hub: learn.bcit.ca/ Textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance/
+For registration approval, please contact the Department at firstname.lastname@example.org.
+Please note that the above price is for tuition only; textbooks are additional.
+Course materials are available in D2L: learn.bcit.ca/ Textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance/

 Upon successful completion, the student will be able to: